jsandler18/jsandler18.github.io/_tutorial/process.md

 Before we completely restore the new thread, we reset the timer so that it will go off again in another quantum.
 Then we pop off all of the general purpose registers and restore the current program state register.

 The last thing we must do is resume execution of the new process.
 We do this by loading the saved `lr` into the `pc` register, so execution will resume.
 It might seem wierd that this code stores the saved `sp` into `lr`.
 Since `lr` is caller-save, an existing process will just overwrite whatever we put there when it is time to return from the exception.
 A new process, however, jumps straight into the code without returning from an exception, as technically the new process never had an exception.
 The new process does not have anywhere to return to, so when it exits, it will use this `lr` to return.
-For now, all our threads will be infinite loops, so this is not a problem.
-Later, we will use this to jump to process cleanup code.
+We can take advantage of this to have a process automatically jump to cleanup code when it dies.

 ## Creating a new Process
 Now that we can switch between processes, we need processes to switch between.